 In the settlement's early years, visitors came to explore Madison's Saltpeter Cave on Cave Hill, situated directly southwest of the Grottoes area across the South River.
-Notable visitors included Meriwether Lewis, George Washington, and Thomas Jefferson.
+Notable visitors included George Washington and Thomas Jefferson.
 Jefferson would later publish a map of the cave in his Notes on the State of Virginia, attracting further visitors to the area.
+Thomas Jefferson's map of the cave is thought to be the first of a North American cave by a European.

-In 1806, Bernard (Barnette) Weyer, an 18-year-old trapper, was retrieving one of his hunting traps when he discovered another cave entrance on Cave Hill.
+In 1804, Bernard (Barnette) Weyer, an 18-year-old trapper, was retrieving one of his hunting traps when he discovered another cave entrance on Cave Hill.
 The cave, larger than Madison's Saltpeter Cave, became known as "Weyer's Cave."
-The cave was quickly opened to the public in the same year as its discovery, making Grand Caverns the oldest continually operating show cave in the United States.
-Weyer's Cave, also known as "the Grottoes of the Shenandoah," quickly became
+The cave was opened to the public in 1806, making Grand Caverns the oldest continually operating show cave in the United States.
+Weyer's Cave, also known as "the Grottoes of the Shenandoah," quickly became a popular destination on the 1800s tourist circuit and ultimately is the inspiration behind the Town's name.